minhquanvus1/Travel-Advisor/Frontend/Frontend_README.md

 - The Frontend techstack also includes: Axios, Vite, React Router, MapBox gl, React-Slick, React-Toastify, Chart.js, react-chartjs-2, font-awesome, Auth0 for Authentication/Authorization, and Stripe for payment processing.

-- The Frontend is inspired by the [TripAdvisor Website](https://www.tripadvisor.com/), where users can search for hotels, restaurants, and attractions in a specific location, and can also book a hotel, restaurant, or attraction, and can also leave a review for a hotel, restaurant, or attraction.
+- The Frontend is inspired by the [TripAdvisor Website](https://www.tripadvisor.com/), which offers users the ability to meticulously search for hotels, restaurants, and attractions within a specific locale.
+Users can seamlessly book accommodations, dining experiences, or activities, and subsequently leave insightful reviews, the [Vietnam Travel Website](https://vietnam.travel/), which provides an in-depth exploration of Vietnam's rich cultural tapestry and breathtaking landscapes.
+Users can immerse themselves in the vibrant essence of Vietnam, gaining valuable insights and travel tips, and the [Vietnam Travel Advisor Website](https://vietnamtraveladvisor.com.vn/), where users can discover and book captivating tours across Vietnam.
+This amalgamation of features ensures a comprehensive and engaging user experience, catering to the discerning traveler seeking both convenience and authenticity.

 ## Getting Started